 Generally speaking, the stories that get the most clicks and views from Mexico have direct access to the criminal world.
-We understand that it is likely that you or your outlet will be interested in doing a similar story that will have a similar impact.
-Many journalists and fixers in Mexico have been able to cultivate relationships with criminal elements, but it is important to understand that it is still very risky to do these kinds of stories, and the people from within the criminal world are the ones who call the shots.
+We understand that you may be interested in doing a similar story that will have a similar impact.
+Many journalists and fixers in Mexico have been able to cultivate relationships with criminal elements, but these stories are still high-risk as those within the criminal world call the shots.

-We would also like you to understand that a significant percentage of stories, TV specials and documentaries that show fentanyl labs, drug trafficking operations or hitmen talking about how many people they have killed have paid for access to the criminal organization.
+A significant percentage of stories, TV specials and documentaries that show fentanyl labs, drug trafficking operations or hitmen talking about how many people they have killed have paid for access to the criminal organization.
 Therefore, if you are insisting that your fixer obtain this kind of access, please understand that this comes with a high price tag, both in terms of money and also questionable journalism ethics.

-Alicia Fernández is a multimedia journalist in Ciudad Juaréz and has often worked as a fixer facilitating access to the criminal world but without paying for it.
-She facilitated an interview with a drug dealer but the reporter decided that he wanted to talk to the dealer again.
+Alicia Fernández is a multimedia journalist in Ciudad Juaréz who has worked as a fixer facilitating access to the criminal world but without paying for it.
+She arranged an interview with a drug dealer but the reporter wanted more.

 "He requested that I schedule another talk with the dealer.
-I told him that I could not do that.
+I told him that I couldnot do that.
 He took a 100 dollar bill and told him he would pay me more.
 He waved it in front of me as if I was a starving dog.
 I grabbed the bill and dropped it in his drink. ...
 This lack of solidarity and ethics where he tried to convince me as if he was showing a treat to a dog.
 It's degrading and sad."

-Jesús Bustamente from Sinaloa has had similar experiences where foreign journalists think it's easy to film criminal activity.
+Jesús Bustamente from Sinaloa has had similar experiences.
 "They have a very weird vision, they think everything is very simple.
-All of sudden they tell you, 'we have a few free hours, do you think we can go visit a fentanyl lab?'
+All of sudden they tell you, 'we have a few free hours, do you think we can go visit a fentanyl lab?"
 They think that I can just get on the phone and call someone and they will open the door to their fentanyl lab."